THE TOPSHAM COMMUNITY HALL RESTORATION PROJECT

 The Town has already been awarded several grants for the preliminary planning steps necessary for the Community Hall project, and in December of 2024, the Town was awarded a MERP grant that will cover the cost of a broad scope of energy-efficiency related improvements at the Community Hall.
 There are a number of other grants that the town can choose to apply for in the year ahead–our outlook is positive, as this project aligns with State and regional funding priorities and Megan is seeing impressive enthusiasm for this project among State agencies and other grant-making institutions.

-So what are the grants we will be applying for in the year ahead?
+So what are the grants we will be applying for in the years ahead?

 -Vermont Arts Council Cultural Facilities Grant [$30,000]

--Northern Borders Regional Commission Catalyst Grant [$1,000,000]
+-Northern Borders Regional Commission Catalyst Infrastructure Grant [over $1,000,000]

 WE NEED YOUR HELP: